cameronotoole44/city_watch/README.md

 ### **Features**

-- see who is live on Twitch and/or Kick
+- see who is live on Twitch / Kick
+- search for character / streamer
 - uptime
 - viewer count
 - character name